typst/packages/README.md

 repository.
 There are a few requirements for getting a package published, which are detailed below:

-- **Naming:** Package names should not be merely descriptive to create level grounds for everybody (e.g. `slides` is forbidden, but `sliding` or `slitastic` would be ok).
+- **Naming:** Package names should not be the obvious or canonical name for a package with that functionality (e.g. `slides` is forbidden, but `sliding` or `slitastic` would be ok).
+We have this rule because users will find packages with these canonical names first, creating an unfair advantage for the package author who claimed that name.
 Names should not include the word "typst" (as it is redundant).
 If they contain multiple words, names should use `kebab-case`.
   Look at existing packages and PRs to get a feel for what's allowed and what's not.
 - **Functionality:** Packages should conceivably be useful to other users and